FireChickenProductivity/TalonVoiceMouseStorage/README.md

 Use voice commands to store mouse positions and then click on them.
-This is a work in progress that has not been thoroughly tested yet.
+This is an abandoned project that has not been thoroughly tested yet.

 # Commands
 storage new (dictate text here):